replit/abcd-amasad/README.md

 - Add different styled enemies.
 - Add a splash screen.
 - Add support messages to the user when playing.
-- Give user the ability to choose a hero.
+- Give the user the ability to choose a hero.
 - Add a truck that drives across on the road spilling fish.
-- Add fish dumped by the truck that then need to be saved and put in the water.
+- Add fish dumped by the truck that then needs to be saved and put in the water.

 ## License and Resources
 "Arcade Game" by Cynthia Teeters © 2015 can be used under [CC BY-SA 4.0](http://creativecommons.org/licenses/by-sa/4.0/).
 - Images used to make the characters Evil Chompers were originally made by [Bevouliin - Imaginary Perception](http://bevouliin.com), and obtained from [OpenGameArt](http://opengameart.org) under a [CC0 public domain license](http://creativecommons.org/publicdomain/zero/1.0/).
-- Images to make litlle monkey were originally made by [fikri](http://graphicriver.net/user/fikri) and purchased under [Envato Standard License](http://graphicriver.net/licenses/standard?license=regular).
+- Images to make little monkey were originally made by [fikri](http://graphicriver.net/user/fikri) and purchased under [Envato Standard License](http://graphicriver.net/licenses/standard?license=regular).
 - pacmanwakka.wav (created by remaxim) was obtained from [OpenGameArt](http://opengameart.org/content/pacman-clone-wakka-sound) under a [CC-BY-SA 3.0 license](http://creativecommons.org/licenses/by-sa/3.0/).
 - round_end.wac (created by sauer2) was obtained from [OpenGameArt](http://opengameart.org/content/oldschool-win-and-die-jump-and-run-soundscreated) under [CC0 license](http://creativecommons.org/publicdomain/zero/1.0/).